Toonen v. Australia: Sodomy laws in Australia

 Australia inherited the United Kingdom's sodomy laws on white colonisation after 1788.
 These were retained in the criminal codes passed by the various colonial parliaments during the 19th century, and by the state parliaments after Federation.

 Following the Wolfenden report, the Dunstan Labor government in South Australia introduced a "consenting adults in private" defence in 1972.
 This defence was initiated as a bill by Murray Hill, father of former Defence Minister Robert Hill, and repealed the state's sodomy law in 1975.
 The Campaign Against Moral Persecution during the 1970s raised the profile and acceptance of Australia's gay and lesbian communities, and other states and territories repealed their laws between 1976 and 1990.
 The exceptions were Tasmania and Queensland.

 Male homosexuality (i.e., sodomy) was decriminalised in South Australia in 1975, and in the Australian Capital Territory in 1976, followed by Victoria in 1980, and New South Wales and the Northern Territory in 1984.
-Western Australia did the same in 1989.
+In December 1989, Western Australia similarly decriminalised private sexual acts between males by passing the Law Reform (Decriminalisation of Sodomy) Act 1989, which went into effect in March 1990.
 The states and territories that retained different ages of consent or other vestiges of sodomy laws later began to repeal them: Western Australia did so in 2002, and New South Wales and the Northern Territory did so in 2003.
-Tasmania decriminalised sodomy in 1997 following the High Court case Croome v Tasmania.
+Tasmania decriminalised sodomy in 1997 following the High Court case Croome v.
+Tasmania.